Demonstration of the rotational viscosity transfer across scales in Navier-Stokes turbulence: Governing equations of multiscale fluid mechanics

+{\it Spin-field correspondence.}---A critical issue is that $\boldsymbol{\omega}_{0}$ is defined only ``on'' individual particles and not as a field variable.
+This leads to a problem when applying the relation $\vec{T}_{a} = \eta_{r}(\boldsymbol{\omega} - 2\boldsymbol{\omega}_{0})$ at the particle scale, as it becomes meaningless if $\boldsymbol{\omega} = 2\boldsymbol{\omega}_{0}$.
+Alternatively, if the relation holds over a larger region, the continuity condition for $\boldsymbol{\omega}_{0}$ is not preserved at the particle scale.
 A recent proposal in Ref.~\cite{tsuzuki2025multi} offers a viable solution to this inconsistency.
-The underlying concept involves substituting the spin variable $\vec{\omega}_{0}$ with a field variable $\overline{\vec{\omega}}$.
+The underlying concept involves substituting the spin variable $\boldsymbol{\omega}_{0}$ with a field variable $\overline{\boldsymbol{\omega}}$.
 This approach is grounded in the notion that the fundamental fluid unit can be characterized as a field, rather than a particle.
 This perspective shares similarities with the turbulence hierarchy, which effectively decomposes turbulence into distinct eddy structures.
-A constitutive relationship is then established between $\overline{\vec{\omega}}$ and $\vec{\omega}_{0}$, thereby reconciling the local and nonlocal viewpoints.
+A constitutive relationship is then established between $\overline{\boldsymbol{\omega}}$ and $\boldsymbol{\omega}_{0}$, thereby reconciling the local and nonlocal viewpoints.